kadena-io/pact-5/docs/builtins/Keysets/enforce-keyset.md

 If the condition specified by the `admin-keyset` predicate function is satisfied, the `enforce-keyset` function returns a boolean value of true.

-The following example enforces the logic defined in the 'row-guard' predicate logic:
+The following example enforces the logic defined in the `row-guard` predicate logic:

 ```pact
 (enforce-keyset row-guard)